davideberly/GeometricTools/README.md

 features of the engine.
 Top-level solutions/makefiles exist to build everything in the repository.
 Please read the installation and release notes to understand what is expected of your development environment.

+## Known Compiler Problems ##
+I have had several known problems with compilers I use for testing.
+* The compilations on Fedora 37 with gcc 12.1.1 and gcc 12.2.2 generate warnings about potentially uninitialized _M_manager in std_function.h.
+I believe this is a bug in that header.
+To work around it, I modified std_function.h by adding to the beginning of the file

+        #pragma GCC diagnostic error "-Wmaybe-uninitialized"
+        #pragma GCC diagnostic push
+        #pragma GCC diagnostic ignored "-Wmaybe-uninitialized"

+  and by adding to the end of the file

+        #pragma GCC diagnostic pop
+        #pragma GCC diagnostic pop

+  Alternatively, you can ignore the warnings.
+If you have an environment with treat-warnings-as-errors (-Werror) defined globally, you can disable this.
+  The error showed up with Release builds but not Debug builds, so perhaps this is an issue with compiler optimization.
+If my assessment of a bug is incorrect, please let me know.
+I have read carefully the std_function.h file and cannot determine why the warning is generated.

+* The "Intel C++ Compiler Classic" is version 19.2 of the compiler.
+This is now marked as deprecated, so if you select this for the platform toolset to use in Microsoft Visual Studio, you will see deprecation warnings.
+I had problems with the integration of Intel C++ Compiler 2022 into Microsoft Visual Studio 2022.
+You enable this compiler by selecting "Intel DPC++/C++ Compiler 2022" as the platform toolset.
+Warnings occur about macro redefinition, and because I have "treat warnings as errors", the code does not compile.
+The problem occurred using Intel oneAPI version 2022.3.
+This has been fixed in Intel oneAPI version 2023.0 where the platform toolset is now "Intel C++ Compiler 2023".
+It is possible to enable the DPC++ compiler, but not through the MSVS dialogs.
+I have a tool GeometricTools/Tools/ChangePlatformToolset that will do a batch replacement of the platform toolset in the vcxproj files.
+The command-line parameter for the DPC++ platform toolset is "Intel(R) oneAPI DPC++ Compiler 2023".
+  However, this compiler does not support __stdcall, so on a Windows machine you can compile only non-Windows-API code (no OpenGL/WGL and no Windows SDK).
+  You can compile the mathematics code you need in your application by generating a library using DPC++ and then linking/loading this into an application that has been compiled with the Intel C++ Compiler 2023.

+* The Microsoft Visual Studio 2022 Debugger was broken in versions 17.4.x where x < 5.
+See the [Developer Community explanation](https://developercommunity.visualstudio.com/t/VC-174-has-a-problem-with-debugger-wa/10195269) for details.
+The work-around is mentioned there, adding /Zc:nrvo- to the option Configuration | C++ | Command Line.
+The problem has been fixed as of version 17.4.5.

 ## Links to GTE-Based Projects ##
 * Seb Wouter's improvement for my LCP-based test-intersection query between